tars/tars/docs/en/images-processing.md

 ### Images for content

 They are on the path (the path by default): 'static/img/content/'.
 In this folder you should put images that you will use in the content area on the site, for example, on news page.
-Nested directories it supported.
+Nested directories are supported.

-Including images inside html:
+Including images inside HTML:

 ```handlebars
 <div class="news__item">